Carlos Santana (baseball): Minor leagues

 Santana signed with the Los Angeles Dodgers in 2005.
-He began his professional baseball career with the Gulf Coast Dodgers, the rookie-level minor league affiliate.
+He began his professional baseball career with the Gulf Coast League Dodgers, the rookie-level minor league affiliate.
 He played 32 games in 2005 and batted .295.
 He played primarily at third base, while also appearing at catcher, second base, in left field, and in right field.

 On July 26, 2008, the Dodgers traded Santana and pitcher Jon Meloan to the Cleveland Indians for third baseman Casey Blake.
 Santana appeared in 130 games combined in 2008 with the Akron Aeros, Inland Empire 66ers of San Bernardino, and Kinston Indians during the 2008 season, with the majority at San Bernardino and Kinston at the Class A-Advanced level, and played primarily catcher.
 On offense, he hit .326, amassed .431 on-base percentage (OBP), .568 slugging percentage (SLG), .999 on-base plus slugging (OPS), 125 runs scored, 21 home runs, collected 117 runs batted in (RBI), 89 bases on balls (BB) and 85 strikeouts.
 Santana was named California League Most Valuable Player (MVP).
 He also earned mention as Hi-A Player of the Year and made the Hi-A All-Star team, California League All-Star team, and Baseball Americas All-Star second team.

 Entering the 2009 season, Santana was Baseball Americas choice as the top prospect in the Indians organization.
 Assigned to the Aeros of the AA-level Eastern League, he played in 130 games, batted .290, 413 OBP, .530 SLG, 23 home runs, 90 BB and 83 strikeouts.
 Behind the plate, he placed fifth in the league with a 30 percent caught stealing clip while helping to lead the club to a Southern Division title.
 In the Eastern League All-Star Game, he was named the starting catcher for the Southern Division and participated in the All-Star Futures Game at Busch Stadium in St. Louis.
 Santana also won the Eastern League MVP Award and was named the Indians' 2009 Minor League Player of the Year − also known as the "Lou Boudreau Award".

 Baseball America ranked Santana as the organization's top prospect for the second time entering the 2010 season.
 The club assigned him to the Triple-A Columbus Clippers, where he hit .316 with 13 home runs and 51 RBI in 57 games prior to his first major league callup.